philemontan/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Rename Tag

+**Guarantees**
+1. Duplicated new tag name will be merged with existing instead

+**MSS**

+1. User requests to change a tag's name
+2. AddressBook lists people affected and prompts for confirmation
+3. AddressBook renames the tag

+**Extensions**

+1a.
+Tag does not exist
+> Use case ends

+1b.
+New tag name already exists
+> AddressBook prompts for a <u>tag transfer<u> instead

 #### Use case: Delete person

 **MSS**